One cold winter night, a young wolf joined his pack on a hunt, and the wolves attacked a band of bighorn sheep.

 “Is that what you really want?” the young wolf asked sadly.

-The Alpha was so angry, he mocked his son before the pack, saying, “My son is crazy!
+The Alpha male was so angry, he mocked his son before the pack, saying, “My son is crazy!
 He thinks he’s a sheep!”

-The young wolf looked at his father, then left the den, and as he walked away, all the wolves laughed and howled at him.
+The young wolf looked at his father, then left the den.
+As he walked away, all the wolves laughed and howled at him.

 The young wolf wandered for many days until he found a band of bighorn sheep.
 The band, comprised of ewes, yearlings, and lambs, ran away in fear, but he quickly caught up with them.

-“I’m not going to hurt you,” the young wolf said.
+“I’m not going to hurt you,” he promised.
 “I’m a sheep like you.
 I’m just trapped inside a wolf’s body.”

-The sheep stared at the wolf, and then they looked at each other.
+The sheep stared at him; then they looked at each other.

 “It’s a trick!” one of the ewes finally said.

 A yearling cried, “He’ll eat us all!”

-“No; I only eat grass,” the young wolf said.
+“No, I only eat grass,” the wolf declared.
 “I’ve never killed a sheep in my life.”

 Hearing this, the sheep didn’t know what to think, but they didn’t run away.
-The young wolf joined their band, and ate junegrass and wheatgrass like they did.
+And so, the wolf joined their band, and he ate junegrass and wheatgrass like they did.

 “Leave us!
 Now!” the larger ram commanded the wolf.